pingcap/docs/system-variables.md

 <CustomContent platform="tidb">

-- TiDB triggers an alarm when the percentage of the memory it takes exceeds a certain threshold.
+- TiDB triggers an alarm when the percentage of the memory it consumes exceeds a certain threshold.
 For the detailed usage description of this feature, see [`tidb_memory_usage_alarm_ratio`](/tidb-configuration-file.md#tidb_memory_usage_alarm_ratio).
 - You can set the initial value of this variable by configuring [`tidb_memory_usage_alarm_ratio`](/tidb-configuration-file.md#tidb_memory_usage_alarm_ratio).

 </CustomContent>

 <CustomContent platform="tidb-cloud">

-- TiDB triggers an alarm when the percentage of the memory it takes exceeds a certain threshold.
+- TiDB triggers an alarm when the percentage of the memory it consumes exceeds a certain threshold.
 For the detailed usage description of this feature, see [`tidb_memory_usage_alarm_ratio`](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#tidb_memory_usage_alarm_ratio).

 </CustomContent>